nthoang84/nthoang84.github.io/content/research/_index.md

 ---
 title: "Research"
-description: "Publications and working papers by Hoang Nguyen."
+description: "Publications, working papers, and work in progress by Hoang Nguyen."
 ---